-Earlier studies have suggested that the higher locomotive costs of smaller bears could be related to increased stride frequency, as more steps will be needed to maintain the same speed as larger bears (Heglund and Taylor 1988; Best et al. 1981).
-Energy cost per gram of body weight per stride is relatively constant across animals of drastically different masses moving at the same speed (Heglund et al. 1982), so although heavier animals require more energy to move per stride, the longer stride length and lower stride frequency could result in increased efficiency over the same distance (Heglund et al. 1982).
-Incremental rates of energy use during terrestrial locomotion can also change with transitions to different gaits (Chassin et al. 1976; Heglund and Taylor 1988; Reilly et al. 2007; Watson et al. 2011), although this has not yet been studied in polar bears and warrants further attention because it could affect the shape of oxygen consumption curves at higher speeds.
+Earlier studies have suggested that the higher locomotive costs of smaller bears could be related to increased stride frequency, because more steps will be needed to maintain the same speed as larger bears (Heglund and Taylor, 1988; Best et al., 1981).
+Energy cost per gram of body weight per stride is relatively constant across animals of drastically different masses moving at the same speed (Heglund et al., 1982), so although heavier animals require more energy to move per stride, the longer stride length and lower stride frequency could result in increased efficiency over the same distance (Heglund et al., 1982).
+Incremental rates of energy use during terrestrial locomotion can also change with transitions to different gaits (Chassin et al., 1976; Heglund and Taylor, 1988; Reilly et al., 2007; Watson et al., 2011), although this has not yet been studied in polar bears and warrants further attention because it could affect the shape of oxygen consumption curves at higher speeds.

-Pursuits (and capture) of flightless snow geese lasting longer than 12 seconds have been documented (Iles et al. 2013) and we have observed multiple examples of this behavior in recent years (our unpublished data).
-Our analyses here indicate that these observations are actually to be expected, given that prolonged (i.e. over 20 minutes) pursuits of even distant geese (i.e. farther than 500m) can be energetically profitable, especially for polar bears in the size range for which there are data (Figures 3 and 4).
-Of those, smaller bears are capable of profitably engaging in pursuits of more distant geese, and at higher pursuit speeds, given their lower overall level of energy expenditure (Figure 4).
-In western Hudson Bay, sub-adult polar bears (those that are included in the studied size range) as well as females with cubs tend to arrive onshore in spring earlier than larger mature individuals (Rockwell and Gormezano 2009).
-Interestingly, our results suggest that these younger and smaller bears, that have recently been shown to have lower survival (Lunn et al 2016) and that may be disproportionately affected by lost opportunities to hunt seals due to climate change (Regher et al 2007; Rockwell and Gormezano 2009), should have an inherently better ability to recover caloric deficits via terrestrial prey.
+Pursuits (and capture) of flightless snow geese lasting longer than 12 s have been documented (Iles et al., 2013), and we have observed multiple examples of this behaviour in recent years (LJG & RFR our unpublished data).
+Our analyses here indicate that these observations are to be expected, given that prolonged (i.e. >20 min) pursuits of even distant geese (i.e. farther than 500 m) can be energetically profitable, especially for polar bears in the size range for which there are data (Figs 3 and 4).
+Of those, smaller bears are capable of profitably engaging in pursuits of more distant geese and at higher pursuit speeds, given their lower overall level of energy expenditure (Fig. 4).
+In western Hudson Bay, subadult polar bears (those that are included in the studied size range) as well as females with cubs tend to arrive onshore in spring earlier than larger, mature individuals (Rockwell and Gormezano, 2009).
+Interestingly, our results suggest that these younger and smaller bears, which have recently been shown to have lower survival (Lunn et al., 2016) and which may be disproportionately affected by lost opportunities to hunt seals as a result of climate change (Regehr et al., 2007; Rockwell and Gormezano, 2009), should have an inherently better ability to recover caloric deficits via terrestrial prey.

 Prolonged chases of flightless snow geese can be energetically profitable over a range of pursuit speeds for polar bears in the 125-235 kg size range.
-The same is likely true for larger bears, those outside the range of available oxygen consumption data, since only postural cost (Y-intercept) is mass dependent and it scales at the 0.25 power (Figure 4; Taylor et al 1970).
-Extrapolations past the upper limit of speeds for which there are data assume that the functional basis for the modeled trend remains the same, an assumption that may be violated if polar bears change gait and energy efficiency at higher speeds.
-Nevertheless, based on our top model, we project that a 320 kg bear running at 20 km/h would expend the calories contained in an adult goose in 33 seconds, a value that is reasonably comparable to the estimate of 12 seconds previously suggested by Lunn and Stirling (1985) using a different model.
-However, we note that our model also predicts that 320 kg bears can more profitably engage in much longer pursuits at slower speeds (e.g. our model predicts that pursuits of geese lasting up to 13.3 minutes are energetically profitable for a 320 kg polar bear running at 7.9 km/h).
+The same is likely to be true for larger bears, those outside the range of available oxygen consumption data, because only postural cost (y-intercept) is mass dependent and it scales at the 0.25 power (Fig. 4; Taylor et al., 1970).
+Extrapolations past the upper limit of speeds for which there are data assume that the functional basis for the modelled trend remains the same, an assumption that may be violated if polar bears change gait and energy efficiency at higher speeds.
+Nevertheless, based on our top model, we project that a 320 kg bear running at 20 km/h would expend the calories contained in an adult goose in 33 s, a value that is reasonably comparable to the estimate of 12 s previously suggested by Lunn and Stirling (1985) using a different model.
+However, we note that our model also predicts that 320 kg bears can more profitably engage in much longer pursuits at slower speeds (e.g. our model predicts that pursuits of geese lasting up to 13.3 min are energetically profitable for a 320 kg polar bear running at 7.9 km/h).